 - Help kids learn to identify both the actual problem that needs resolved (e.g., getting to the bus on time), as well as the options to help solve the issue (e.g., layout clothes the night before).

 - Remember that making the wrong choice can lead to important learning.
-When it’s a safe environment, allow children to choose their path.
-Even if you can anticipate the result will not be the one he hopes for, he will learn from both making the decision and from the outcome.
+Even if you can anticipate the result will not be the one he hopes for, allow children to choose their path in safe environments.
+He will learn from making the decision and from the outcome.

 - As kids get older, encourage them to take on more challenges, including plans that require financial decisions.